Welcome to MembraneCurvature’s Documentation

 MembraneCurvature allows you to:

-• Derive 2D curvature profiles from atoms of reference with two different methods: binning or Fourier-based.
+• Derive 2D surface profiles from MD simulations using an atom selection as reference with two different methods: binning or Fourier.

 • Get per-frame or averaged results for surface, mean and Gaussian curvature.